mgeorge67701/mgeorge67701/README.md

 ## Repository Transition Notice

-**Important:** My old GitHub repository has been transitioned to an organization.
-This is now my personal repository where I'll be maintaining my individual projects and contributions.
+> **Note:** *My old GitHub repository has been transitioned to an organization.
+This is now my personal repository where I'll be maintaining my individual projects and contributions.*

 ## Professional Summary